Camino de Santiago: The Portuguese way in 3 days

 Ponte de Lima (60 minutes)

-Ponte de Lima, Portugal's oldest village is also one of its most charming.
-When the Romans first laid eyes on the Limia River, they thought it so beautiful that it could only be the legendary River Lethe.
-The bridge the built is flanked on either side by beautiful churches.
+Ponte de Lima, Portugal's oldest village, is also one of its most charming.
+When the Romans first laid eyes on the Limia River, they thought it was so beautiful that it could only be the legendary River Lethe.
+The bridge that was built is flanked on either side by beautiful churches.
 On one, the charming little Igreja de Santo António da Torre Velha.
 In the town proper, the Romanesque Igreja Matriz de Ponte de Lima.

 Tui Cathedral

-Consecrated in 1225, the imposing Tui Cathedral looks much like a castle, because it partly is.
+Consecrated in 1225, the imposing Tui Cathedral looks much like a castle because it partly is.
 Take an hour to admire the earliest Gothic art in Spain.
 The grand main portico is a masterful work of masonry, and the cloisters are an impressive pathway of vaulted ceilings, columns, and altars of stone and timber.
-After exploring the numerous chapels, head up to the battlements to for a great view of the countryside from atop "God's Castle".
+After exploring the numerous chapels, head up to the battlements for a great view of the countryside from atop "God's Cast.”

 Pontevedra